gopi0518/confluent-for-k8-hybrid-monitoring/README.md

 # confluent-for-k8-hybrid-monitoring
-This repo is to deploy a self-managed connect cluster, KSQLDB and control center backed confluent cloud and configuring centralized monitoring.
+This repo is to deploy a self-managed connect cluster, KSQLDB, Rest Proxy and control center backed confluent cloud and configuring centralized monitoring.

 Please note that this not **production ready** repo, pick up the assets (grafana dashboards, prometheus config) and integrate with your k8 deployment.